codingchili/chili-core/docs/launcher.md

 |SHUTDOWN|The application will be terminated by the Launcher.|

 Note that it is possible to use the `CommandExecutor` implementations without the use of a `Launcher`.
 In this case it is up to the caller to interpret the result of the command execution.

-### The shutdown hook
-The shutdown hook will only be used if the launcher is used for deployments.

-The stop method in any running `CoreDeployable` will be invoked from the shutdown hook and has a configured timeout.
-The close operation will be cancelled if the stop method takes more than 3s to complete.
-The shutdown hook timeout can be configured in the system config.